 When a person expects privacy, any intentional intrusion into the private affairs of another constitutes a violation of a person’s right to privacy.

-The act that is considered offensive in this instance is the deliberate and intentional act of intrusion into the private affairs of another, regardless of whether or not those privates information or facts were later on made known to the public.
+The act that is considered offensive in this instance is the deliberate and intentional act of intrusion into the private affairs of another, regardless of whether or no this private information or facts were later on made known to the public.
 No publication is necessary.

 This particular area or tort law has had a healthy jurisprudential development and has been taken to cover any physical or electronic intrusion upon the private space or solitude of another person, or their private affairs or concerns.
 If by some form of investigation or examination, a person observes or overhears, either through the use of their physical senses or with the aid of any electronic equipment, where any person has a reasonable right to privacy, a wrong has occurred and the plaintiff has a cause of action and legal recourse against the person violating his or her privacy or seclusion.